getify/Functional-Light-JS/ch4.md

 As you may recall from `partialRight(..)`'s definition in Chapter 3, it uses `reverseArgs(..)` under the covers, just as our `pipe(..)` now does.
 So we get the same result either way.

-The slight performance advantage to `pipe(..)` in this specific case is that since we're not trying to preserve the right-to-left argument order of `compose(..)` by doing a right-partial application, using `pipe(..)` we don't need to reverse the argument order back, like we do inside `partialRight(..)`.
+The slight performance advantage to `pipe(..)` *in this specific case* is that since we're not trying to preserve the right-to-left argument order of `compose(..)` by doing a right-partial application, using `pipe(..)` we don't need to reverse the argument order back, like we do inside `partialRight(..)`.
 So `partial(pipe, ..)` is a little better here than `partialRight(compose, ..)`.

 In general, `pipe(..)` and `compose(..)` will not have any significant performance differences when using a well-established FP library.

 ## Abstraction

+Abstraction plays heavily into our reasoning about composition, so let's examine it in more detail.

-Abstraction is often defined as pulling out the generality between two or more tasks.
+Similar to how partial application and currying (see Chapter 3) allow a progression from generalized to specialized functions, we can abstract by pulling out the generality between two or more tasks.
 The general part is defined once, so as to avoid repetition.
 To perform each task's specialization, the general part is parameterized.

 For example, consider this (obviously contrived) code: